rdinch/MathResourceStudio-Help/docs/activities/Advanced Number Operations/advanced-division---remainders.md

 Notes:

-Â· If you are using the default auto settings, the number of questions per row will change automatically when you adjust the font size or the low/high number ranges.
+· If you are using the default auto settings, the number of questions per row will change automatically when you adjust the font size or the low/high number ranges.

-Â· For word problems exercises sets, you can only choose 1 or 2 exercises per row.
+· For word problems exercises sets, you can only choose 1 or 2 exercises per row.

 Change the row spacing